Home

 A: Melon of Troy.

-Q: Why did the Archaeopteryx catch the worm?
+Q: Why did the Archaeopteryx always catch the worm?

 A: Because it was an early bird!